 GLOBAL MARKETS-Jump in new coronavirus cases stymies stock rally

+The new methodology effectively lowers the bar for classifying new infections, contributing to the spike in cases.
+It relies on computerized tomography scans to find signs of the virus, rather than waiting for slower ribonucleic acid tests for confirmation.
+Chinese officials said the method is only being used in Hubei.
+Despite that context, the dent to sentiment was enough to present a selling opportunity after several days of gains.

+The virus has also cast a shadow over life in Asia's financial markets, with Benzimra himself logged in from home and speaking to clients by phone as meetings are increasingly canceled, even in cities not subject to quarantine.
+"Most markets were recouping their losses so that has offered maybe some excuse to sell Asian markets," he said.
+"But there is not much energy in this."
+Japan's Nikkei fell 0.1%.
+Australia's ASX/S&P 200 index retreated from a record high.
+The Shanghai Composite fell 0.5% and Hong Kong's Hang Seng was 0.3% softer.
+Gold rose 0.6% to $1574.86 per ounce.

-Overnight, markets had taken comfort from the World Health Organisation's (WHO) emergency programme head describing the apparent slowdown in the epidemic's spread as "very reassuring."
+MORE FORECASTS CUT On Tuesday, markets had taken comfort from the World Health Organisation's (WHO) emergency program head describing the apparent slowdown in the epidemic's spread as "very reassuring."

 Yet WHO chief Tedros Adhanom Ghebreyesus had also warned that it should be viewed with extreme caution.
 "This outbreak could still go in any direction," he said.
 More than 1,300 people have died from the epidemic in China and the total number of cases in Hubei province now stands at 48,206.